anajuliateixeiracandido/GildedRose-Refactoring-Kata/python/pasta sem título/gilded-rose-templates/bdd-scenarios.md

     Then the quality should be 50
     And the sellIn should be 4

+  Scenario: Backstage pass crosses 10-day threshold
+    Given a Backstage pass with sellIn 11 and quality 20 When the system updates quality
+    Then the quality should be 21
+    And the sellIn should be 10

+  Scenario: Backstage pass crosses 5-day threshold
+    Given a Backstage pass with sellIn 6 and quality 20 When the system updates quality
+    Then the quality should be 22
+    And the sellIn should be 5

+  Scenario: Backstage pass quality 49 caps at 50 with +2 increment
+    Given a Backstage pass with sellIn 10 and quality 49 When the system updates quality
+    Then the quality should be 50
+    And the sellIn should be 9

+  Scenario: Backstage pass quality 47 caps at 50 with +3 increment
+    Given a Backstage pass with sellIn 5 and quality 47 When the system updates quality
+    Then the quality should be 50
+    And the sellIn should be 4

   Scenario Outline: Backstage pass quality progression to concert
     Given a Backstage pass with sellIn <initial_sellIn> and quality <initial_quality>
     When <days> days pass